gochaos-app/go-chaos/README.md

 ## Roadmap and news

-chaosctl has been in development for quite sometime, there are some important modifications over the first versions:
+go-chaos has been in development for quite sometime, there are some important modifications over the first versions:
 * uses HCL instead of JSON, YAML or TOML.
 * Go 1.18.5, instead of 1.14 or 1.16.
 * aws-sdk-go-v2 instead of v1.